National Small-bore Rifle Association: Post-War

 In 1991, the purpose-built National Indoor Shooting Centre was opened at Aldersley Leisure Village near Wolverhampton.
 The centre was located adjacent to a 100yard small-bore range operated by Wolverhampton Smallbore Rifle Association and hosted local clubs but also provided a more central location for the British Air Gun Championships, which were held there between 1992 and 2001, moving to Bisley in 2002 following the opening of the Lord Roberts Centre.
 Opening in 2001, the LRC was a state-of-the-art small-bore and airgun range complex constructed for the 2002 Commonwealth Games, featuring an Olympic-grade Sius Ascor electronic scoring system and office space for the NSRA.
 The NSRA offices moved from "Lord Roberts House", a building just inside the entrance to Bisley Camp.
 This office was sold to the Clay Pigeon Shooting Association, who moved to the camp from leased premises in Corby and renamed the building "Edmonton House".

 In 2006, the NSRA founded the National Association of Target Shooting Sports working group in association with the National Rifle Association and Clay Pigeon Shooting Association, to explore the practicalities and benefits of a merger between the bodies.
 The project was shelved in July 2009 following the withdrawal of the CPSA, followed by the NRA.

+The Association crest used from 1952-2024, when it was updated following confirmation of Charles III's patronage.

+In May 2024, the Association's patronage by Charles III was confirmed, continuing the patronages of Elizabeth II (since 1952) and George VI (since 1942).
+The Association's logo was updated to represent the Tudor Crown used since 2022 in royal heraldry, replacing the St Edward's Crown used during the reign of Elizabeth II.